 If your hand needs a rest, feel free to stick a different body part in my tightly gripping claw.
 I can already think of one I wouldn’t mind sharing this pain with.

-What Not To Say #9: “I'm Just Going For A Lie Down”
+What Not To Say A Woman In Labour #9: “I’m Just Going For A Lie Down”

 No, you’re not.
 I know we talked about that at prenatal class, and I know that at the time I agreed it was best for you to be well rested so you could provide proper support during labour.
 But, you know what, this really hurts, and you’re not going anywhere.
 You think you’re tired?
 You don’t know the meaning of tired.
 Every inch of my body is exhausted beyond belief, there is no way in hell I am permitting you to go and take a nap right now.